-Another time when turning the other cheek maybe practically impossible is during self-defence.
+Another time when turning the other cheek may be practically impossible is during self-defense.
 For illustration purposes let’s consider this Igbo (African) folklore.

 Once upon a time, a Leopard asked a sheep to allow one of her lambs to come and live with her.
-The sheep agreed but first she must determine which of her lambs will be suitable for the invitation.
+The sheep agreed but first, she must determine which of her lambs would suit the invitation.

 She summoned her 12 lambs and asked each of them the following question: how many times would you be injured before you retaliate?
 Some of the lambs said that they will not revenge at all.
 Others said between 10 and 20 times.

 Her 12th lamb (little Ram) told his mother; I will never allow anyone to injure me.
 In fact, before you do me, I will do you.
 His mother was very satisfied and said to him, you will go and live with the Leopard.